 - Dinner (after 4:00 pm count, usually 4:30 to 5:30)

 The bland meals will be strikingly similar in all institutions.
-Inmates may expect a rotation of the following meals depending on the day each week:
+People may expect a rotation of the following meals depending on the day each week:

 - Breakfasts: eggs, potatoes, cereal, pastries, fruit, pancakes